Expression Interrupted

 Journalists and academics bear the brunt of the massive crackdown on freedom of expression in Turkey.
 Scores of them are currently subject to criminal investigations or behind bars.
 This website is dedicated to tracking the legal process against them.

-An investigation was launched against Fincancı for standing in as the editor-in-chief of the daily for a day as part of the “Co-Editor-in-Chief on Duty Campaign,” which began on 3 May 2016, World Press Freedom Day, and lasted for 100 days.
+Fincancı was jailed pending trial on the charge of "terrorism propaganda" within the scope of a criminal investigation launched by the Istanbul Chief Public Prosecutor's Office for standing in as the editor-in-chief of the daily for a day as part of the “Co-Editor-in-Chief on Duty" campaign, which began on 3 May 2016, World Press Freedom Day.

 Two separate indictments were issued on 22 June 2016 against Fincancı, Reporters Without Borders’ (RSF) Turkey Representative Erol Önderoğlu and journalist Ahmet Nesin, both of whom were also detained as part of the same investigation.

 The first hearing of the case was held on 8 November 2016.
 While Fincancı and Önderoğlu were present in the courtroom, Nesin and Kızılkaya did not attend.
 In her written defense statement presented to the court, Fincancı rejected the accusations.
-Fincancı said she willingly participated in the Özgür Gündem solidarity campaign as a human rights defender during a time when the newspaper and its staff were undergoing investigations and detentions.
+Fincancı said she willingly participated in the solidarity campaign as a human rights defender during a time when the newspaper and its staff were undergoing investigations and detentions.
 The court rejected the lawyers’ requests for immediate acquittal and adjourned the trial until 11 January 2017.

 Fincancı and Önderoğlu were in attendance at the second hearing on 11 January 2017.
 During the hearing, Kızılkaya’s file was separated and merged with the main Özgür Gündem trial.
 The court postponed the trial until 21 March 2017, awaiting Nesin’s defense statement.